-The hospice staff will work with the survivor, the primary doctor, and the caregiver to develop a care plan that addresses specific symptoms.
-This plan will be adjusted as the survivor’s condition changes with the entire hospice team monitoring and responding to these modifications at all times.
+The hospice staff will work with the patient, the primary doctor, and the caregiver to develop a care plan that addresses specific symptoms.
+This plan will be adjusted as the patient’s condition changes with the entire hospice team monitoring and responding to these modifications at all times.

 All difficult symptoms can be either alleviated or relieved completely.
 Be sure to ask your hospice team for help.

 Some people experience little or no pain at the end of life.
 For others, pain may be constant and intense.
 It is rare to experience pain that cannot be relieved in any way.
 Hospice physicians and nurses are experts in using the most advanced pain control methods available.

 Pain medications are generally taken by mouth, usually on an around-the-clock basis, to control pain and prevent new pain from appearing.
 If swallowing becomes difficult, pain medicines may be given in various other ways including in small amounts of concentrated medicine under the tongue or inside the cheek, by suppository, by skin patch, through intravenous (IV) injection, or through a feeding tube (if there is one).
 The nurse will show the primary caregiver how to administer medications using some of these options.

 Surgical procedures that do not involve removing the tumor may be performed to alleviate, or palliate, pain and other symptoms.
 Jaundice, pain, nausea and vomiting can all be caused by blockage of the bile duct and/or stomach.
 The main palliative procedures used to treat these symptoms in pancreatic cancer patients are biliary bypass surgery, gastric bypass surgery, and stent insertion.